Flexible Working Arrangements Policy

 - All applications for formal flexible working arrangements must be made in writing to the relevant line manager using the Flexible Working Arrangements Application Form at least one month prior to the date the formal arrangement is requested to take effect.

-- The line manager, in consultation with others (where applicable) and the relevant People and Capability advisor, will consider an application for formal flexible working arrangements and make a recommendation to the senior manager (Pro Vice-Chancellor/Director/equivalent) as soon as is practicable, but not later than two weeks from the application date.
+- The line manager, in consultation with others (where applicable) and the relevant HR Business Partner, will consider an application for formal flexible working arrangements and make a recommendation to the senior manager (Pro Vice-Chancellor/Director/equivalent) as soon as is practicable, but not later than two weeks from the application date.
 Interim arrangements may be agreed on a temporary basis while an application is being considered.

 - The senior manager must advise the staff member of their decision not later than one month from the application date.

-- If approved by the senior manager, the decision will indicate the new arrangements which may form part of the staff member’s revised Employment Agreement by way of a variation letter.
+- If approved by the senior manager, the decision will indicate the new arrangements which, if changes are permanent, may form part of the staff member’s revised Employment Agreement by way of a variation letter.

-- If the application is declined, the senior manager must provide an explanation of the reasons for the refusal in writing.
+- If the application is declined, the senior manager must provide an explanation to the staff member in person and provide an explanation of the reasons in writing.

 Responsibilities